K4liber/quantum_entanglement/README.md

-# Solving quantum mechanics mystery
+# Demystifying Quantum Mechanics: Beyond Randomness and Towards Determinism

 ## 1. Abstract

+While the mathematical framework of quantum mechanics is well-established and not that hard to understand, the interpretation of its experimental results remains challenging.
+The most widely accepted interpretation of quantum mechanics[1] is the Copenhagen collection of views.
+The Copenhagen interpretation of quantum mechanics tells us that when we do a measurement, the wave function collapse is fundamentally random.
 I am surprised by a scientist accepting the fact that there could be any fundamentally random event.
-Accepting randomness does not sound scientific.
-The most widely accepted interpretation of quantum mechanics[1] seems to be the Copenhagen collection of views.
-The Copenhagen interpretation of quantum mechanics tells us that when we do a mesurement, the wave function collapse is fundamentally random.
-Let's discuss a simple quantum experiment and understand why we try to hide quantum mechanics mystery under the randomness.
+The acceptance of inherent randomness in quantum mechanics raises philosophical questions about the nature of scientific determinism.
+Let's discuss a simple quantum experiment and understand why we try to interpret quantum mechanics mystery using randomness.
 Such an experiment could be CHSH game[2].
+At the end of the article some contrary interpretation is going to be described.
+It is more a philosophical discussion, but maybe it will lead to some actual science (math based) in the future.

 ## 2. Theoretical introduction